maheshj01/searchfield/README.md

 - `suggestionStyle`:Specifies `TextStyle` for suggestions when no child is provided.
 - `textInputAction` : An action the user has requested the text input control to perform throgh the submit button on keyboard.
 - `textCapitalization` : Configures how the platform keyboard will select an uppercase or lowercase keyboard on IOS and Android.
+- `textAlign`: specifies the alignment of the text in the searchfield.
+Defaults to `TextAlign.start`.

 ### You can find all the [code samples here](https://github.com/maheshmnj/searchfield/tree/master/example)